steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 ## Conclusion

-Although we, as engineers, software architects, etc., are often tempted to extend and—sometimes also—overengineer our products and services, the MVP and MVA approaches can help us to concentrate on delivering the necessary things
+Sometimes we, as engineers, software architects, etc., tend to extend needlessly or even overengineer our products and services.
+The MVP and MVA approaches can help us to concentrate on delivering the necessary things.
-Especially in the context of a start-up, those concepts are essential, as there are always developments you cannot forsee.
+Especially in the context of a start-up, those concepts are essential, as there are always developments you cannot forsee and should not pre-consider.
-For me and my team at a corporate start-up, they definitely help to stay focussed, flexible, and fast.
+For me and my team at a corporate start-up, the MVP and MVA concepts definitely help to stay focussed, flexible, and fast.